edgedb/edgedb/docs/stdlib/datetime.rst

         ...   <duration>'2 hours';
         {-3600s}

-    It is an error to subtract a date/time object from a time interval:
+    When subtracting a date/time object from a time interval, an exception will be raised:

     .. code-block:: edgeql-repl